-Effective January 1, 2022, the federal No Surprises Act provides new protections for certain unexpected or excessive medical bills consumers may have received from medical providers.
+Effective January 1, 2022, the federal No Surprises Act provides protections for certain unexpected medical bills consumers may have received from medical providers.
 The Department of Insurance is able to help Idahoans determine if No Surprises Act protections apply, regardless of whether they have health insurance.
-To discuss your specific situation, please contact Consumer Affairs at (208) 334-4319.
+To discuss your specific situation, please call Consumer Affairs at (208) 334-4250.

 Below is information regarding how consumers can appeal decisions of health insurance companies or health care providers if they believe those decisions are in violation of the No Surprises Act‘s consumer protections.